IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- where the Butcher tried to record his song, collapsing the whole building + where Leana resurrected
 - Rubble + ash is positioned so that there is a clear spot where something once laid (butcher's body) - stuff has been pushed aside, the thing dragged or crawled out.
 A separate act of necromancy happened here.
 - Treasure: Rehearser's Ring, fell off the Butcher's hand when he climbed out
-- Athletics check to climb down to L2, take some dmg if fail?
+- Could climb down rubble to L2 Yu's room
 #### Level 2 - The Butcher's Lair
 Atrium
 - If patrol was alerted, 4 cultists attack here (from each doorway?), one more posted at studio stairs down?
 	- or combine into another encounter so it's not too much? command the skeletons?
-- Pile of rubble leading up to recording studio
+- Staircase down from rehearsal hall
 - Doorways to butcher's studio, dance studio
 Dance studio
 - A room with high arched ceiling made of stone.
 More recently installed polished wooden floors, mirrored walls on 2 sides with mounted handrails.
 As you enter, a chain of runes glows at the edges of the mirrors, and their surfaces ripple like water.